Stop Killing Games: Overview

+Members

+Ross Scott is the founder of the movement, spearheading it until his standby break in August 2025.
+Moritz Katzner is a German political operative involved with SKG since 2025, being the strategy lead behind the European Citizens' Initiative and the two official non-governmental organisations launched in February 2026, as well as one of the organizers of the movement alongside Daniel Ondruška.
+Jonah Goldman is the director of operations performed in United States.
+The European Citizen Initiative was spearheaded by a number of volunteers from across Europe.

 Activities

 2024

-In April 2024, after the shutdown of The Crew, Scott released a video on his YouTube channel introducing Stop Killing Games and launched a website for the campaign.
-The movement encourages users to vote on petitions to force developers into providing ways to play games after the end of support, such as adding an offline mode or an ability to host private servers.
-He also encouraged multiple petitions for Stop Killing Games, such as the Directorate General for Competition, Consumer Affairs and Fraud Protection in France, the UK Parliament petition, and the European Citizens' Initiative in the European Union, the latter of which gained over 350,000 signatures in the first two months.
+In April 2024, after the shutdown of The Crew, Scott released a video titled "The largest campaign ever to stop publishers destroying games" on his YouTube channel introducing Stop Killing Games and launched a website for the campaign.
+He also encouraged multiple petitions for Stop Killing Games, such as the UK Parliament petition and the European Citizens' Initiative (ECI) in the European Union, the latter of which gained over 350,000 signatures in the first two months.

+At the same time, public complaints about The Crews shutdown to consumer agencies were also encouraged, such as the Directorate General for Competition, Consumer Affairs and Fraud Protection in France and the Australian Competition and Consumer Commission in Australia.
+The European Citizens' Initiative was later renamed to Stop Destroying Videogames, with Scott opting not to use the word "kill" to avoid confusion with the topic of violence and video games.
+The initiative's organisers have been reported to cooperate with members of the European Parliament, Niklas Nienaß from the Green Party and Patrick Breyer from the Pirate Party.

 The UK government responded to the Parliament petition, stating that "there is no requirement in UK law compelling software companies and providers to support older versions of their operating systems, software or connected products".
 On May 30, 2024, the petition was cut short due to the calling of the 2024 general election in the country.
 A new petition was started, quickly gaining over 10,000 signatures, which was the amount needed for a guaranteed response for the government.